Moha-dotcom/file-job-queue/README.md

 # File-Based Job Queue

-Order -> Payment -> Submit
-Before submitting anything we check the payment and emit an event with  either success which is equal -> Payment successfull or Failed

 A Node.js + TypeScript REST API that simulates a pizza order processing system using a file-based job queue.